-Kneel Down and Raise up America
+Kneel down and raise up, America

-About a half century ago, on a soul chilling southern Connecticut November weekend, I first encountered humbling, knee bending prayer.
+bout a half century ago, on a soul-chilling southern Connecticut November weekend, I had my first encounter with humbling, knee-bending prayer.

-With my presence unknown, my father, in impossibly slow motion, had dropped to his knees as more than one more tear escaped his steamy red bespectacled eyes, baptizing the carpet of our den.
+With my presence unknown, my father, in impossibly slow motion, had dropped to his knees as more than one tear escaped his steamy red bespectacled eyes, baptizing the carpet of our den.
 Tommy Ryan, a senior General Electric executive and long since wayward altar boy, crossed himself and softly wept.

-My father was transfixed by the sadly sincere gesture of newly turned three years old "John John".
-The little boy steadily saluted as "Black Jack", the rider-less steed with stirrups reversed, was steadied and reconnected to the caisson carrying our 35th president's coffin.
+My father was transfixed by the sadly sincere gesture of newly turned 3-year-old, "John John."
+The little boy steadily saluted as "Black Jack," the rider-less steed with stirrups reversed, was steadied and reconnected to the caisson carrying our 35th president's coffin.

 Inside, his daddy and so much more lay dead and God seemed suddenly distant.
-Having survived the evil of New York's Hell's Kitchen Depression-Era streets and escaped the Burmese jungles of World War II, my father, saddened beyond measure, sought the solace of "Our Father".
+Having survived the evil of New York City's Hell's Kitchen Depression-Era streets and escaped the Burmese jungles of World War II, my father, saddened beyond measure, sought the solace of "Our Father."

-This past weekend, on the 47th anniversary of Martin Luther King's divine speech of a dream delivered at the threshold of a memorial to a giant, Glen Beck paced and proselytized.
-For over an hour, the controversial conservative news evangelist exhorted us to publically kneel in reverence and supplication to God, uphold Dr King's message and celebrate a return to traditional American values and support restoration of America's honor.
+This past weekend, on the 47th anniversary of Dr. Martin Luther King Jr.'s divine speech of a dream delivered at the threshold of a memorial to a giant, Glenn Beck paced and proselytized.

+For more than an hour, the controversial conservative news evangelist exhorted us to publicly kneel in reverence and supplication to God, uphold Dr. King's message and celebrate a return to traditional American values and support restoration of America's honor.